Website John A. Knutson & Co., PLLP

 You have (requirements):

-- 3 years+ experience in public accounting, demonstrating a progression in complexity of auditing and accounting tasks and tax knowledge.
+- 6 years+ experience in public accounting, demonstrating a progression in tax return complexity, scope and research.

-- 2 or 4 year degree in accounting, or Master’s degree in accounting.• Minimum of 1 year experience supervising and directing work of tax preparers.
+- 4 year degree in accounting, or Master’s degree in accounting.• Minimum of 1 year experience supervising and directing work of tax preparers.

 - Ability to communicate clearly and concisely in English, both verbally and in writing.